Gerald Zackios: Life

 Upon his departure from the Nitijeļā, Zackios subsequently started his own law firm.
 Between January 2012 and July 2013 he practised law.
 He then became Regional Director for the Pacific Community North Pacific Regional Office in Pohnpei, Federated States of Micronesia.
-Zackios remained in that position until he was appointed as ambassador of the Marshall Islands to the United States.
+Zackios remained in that position until he was appointed ambassador of the Marshall Islands to the United States.
 He was sworn in as ambassador to the United States on 20 June 2016.
 He presented his credentials to President Barack Obama on 16 September 2016.

 In autumn 2019, leaders of the five Micronesian countries, consisting of the Marshall Islands, Nauru, Palau, Kiribati and the Federated States of Micronesia, made Zackios their nominee to succeed Meg Taylor in the position of Secretary General of the Pacific Islands Forum.
 In September 2020 the five leaders stated there should be no more delay in electing the successor of Taylor and that they still backed Zackios.
 By October 2020 Palau and the Federated States of Micronesia (FSM) threatened to leave the organization if Zackios was not selected, with FSM President David W. Panuelo stating they had made a gentlemen's agreement for sub-regional rotation for the position of Secretary General.
 In February 2021, after Henry Puna was instead elected to the post with the support of Australia and New Zealand, the five Micronesian countries withdrew from the Forum.